Sa Aking mga Kamay: Accolades

-Television remake
+Television sequel

-In 2021, ABS-CBN remade the film into a television series for international audiences titled The Rebirth of the Cattleya Killer.
-The upcoming series will be directed by Dan Villegas, written by Dodo Dayao, and produced by its executive producer Ruel S. Bayani.
-Arjo Atayde will play the role of Gene Rivera and Christopher de Leon, the actor in the original film, will reprise the role of Joven Dela Rosa.
-It would also star Jake Cuenca, Zsa Zsa Padilla, Ricky Davao, Nonie Buencamino, Frances Makil, Ketchup Eusebio, Jojit Lorenzo, Rafa Siguion-Reyna and Jane Oineza in the project.
+In 2022, ABS-CBN announced a follow-up to the film, a television series for international audiences titled Cattleya Killer.
+The series premiered on June 1, 2023 on Prime Video, directed by Dan Villegas, written by Dodo Dayao, and produced by its executive producer Ruel S. Bayani.
+Arjo Atayde plays the role of Anton dela Rosa and Christopher de Leon, reprises the role of Joven dela Rosa.
+It would also star Jake Cuenca, Zsa Zsa Padilla, Ricky Davao, Nonie Buencamino, Frances Makil-Ignacio, Ketchup Eusebio, Jojit Lorenzo, Rafa Siguion-Reyna and Jane Oineza in the project.